wso2-attic/choreo-docs/README.md

 # Welcome to Choreo !
 Choreo is a platform that helps developers to rapidly develop, operate, and evolve cloud-native enterprise applications while taming the complexity.

-### Learn more about Choreo by exploring the below topics
+### Explore the topics given below to learn more about Choreo

 [1.
 About Choreo](portal-docs/introduction-to-choreo.md)